-Additionally, Dr. Schrage and Mr. Geffroy learned of an earlier armed police indicent and detention of Mr. Parker involving Capitol Police.
-At the entrance to CSCE’s government office building, police reported Mr. Parker “belligerently” refusing Capitol Police orders to surrender a military style locking knife for their inspection, and fleeing from police ordering him to stop.
+Additionally, Dr. Schrage and Mr. Geffroy learned of an earlier armed police incident and detention of Mr. Parker involving Capitol Police.
+At the entrance to CSCE’s government office building, police reported Mr. Parker “belligerently” refusing Capitol Police orders to surrender a military style locking knife for their inspection and fleeing from police ordering him to stop.
 In their report and interviews, Capital Police indicated that Mr. Parker then pulled the knife out of his pocket, causing the Capitol Police to draw weapons, handcuff, arrest, and detain him.
-While Senator Wicker appeared to publicly indicate it was mistake to arrest Mr. Parker, the police report and interviews indicated that Mr. Parker was appropriately arrested and noted that Chairman Wicker made two extraordinary interventions, traveling across the U.S. Capitol Police complex twice to engage them in a manner that made the police officials highly uncomfortable.
+While Senator Wicker publicly indicated it was mistake to arrest Mr. Parker, the police report and interviews state that Mr. Parker was appropriately arrested and noted that Chairman Wicker made two extraordinary interventions, traveling across the U.S. Capitol Police complex twice to engage them in a manner that made the police officials highly uncomfortable.
 After these interventions, Mr. Parker was not charged.

 According to the former Democratic CSCE Chief of Staff, following this incident, the CSCE Chairman at that time called for Mr. Parker’s termination, but Senators Wicker and Cardin blocked this action, after which Mr. Parker relayed to staff that he was proud of his acts.